Arbitrary arrest and detention: Iran

 Iran has been widely criticized for arbitrary arrests and detentions, particularly of journalists, activists, dual nationals, and political opponents.
 Human rights organizations like Amnesty International and Human Rights Watch have repeatedly reported cases of individuals being detained without due process, fair trials, or clear charges.

 Iran has been accused of arresting foreign and dual nationals (especially from Western countries) to use them as bargaining chips in political negotiations.
 Political activists, human rights defenders, and journalists often face imprisonment on vague charges like "spreading propaganda against the system" or "acting against national security."
-Ethnic and religious minorities, such as Kurds, Baha'is, and Sunnis, are disproportionately arrested.
+Ethnic and religious minorities, such as Kurds, Baháʼís, and Sunnis, are disproportionately arrested.

 Iraq

 In mid-August 2020, protests erupted in the Kurdistan region of Iraq concerning corruption, the improvement of public services, and pay owed to government employees.
 In response, the regional government arbitrarily arrested activists and journalists covering the protests under the pretext of preserving “national security”.
 Some were detained anywhere from several days to six months.